Porquerolles

 Porquerolles (/fr/; Porcairòlas), also known as the Île de Porquerolles, is an island in the Îles d'Hyères, Var, Provence-Alpes-Côte d'Azur, France.
-Its land area is 1254 ha and in 2004, its population has been about 200.
+Its land area is 1254 ha and in 2004, its population was about 200.

-Porquerolles, the largest and most westerly of the Îles d'Hyères, is about 7 km long by 3 km wide, with five small ranges of hills.
+Porquerolles is the largest and most westerly of the Îles d'Hyères, about 7 km long by 3 km wide, with five small ranges of hills.
 The south coast is lined with cliffs, and on the north coast are the port and the beaches of Notre Dame, La Courtade and Plage d'Argent.